 Combining the best of both worlds

-Like their namesakes, data lakes and data warehouses differ quite profoundly in how they store and process what fills them: information.
+Like their namesakes, data warehouses and data lakes differ quite profoundly in how they store and process what fills them: information.

-- A data lakehouse is best at handling large amounts of raw and unstructured data, which is used mainly in data science, machine-learning exploration, and similar applications.
+A data lake is best at handling large amounts of raw and unstructured data, which is used mainly in data science, machine-learning exploration, and similar applications.

 The main features of a data lakehouse

-- Get BI support directly on the source data, which means that BI users and data scientists work from the same repository;
+- Get business intelligent support directly on the source data, which means that BI users and data scientists work from the same repository

-- Get support for data science, machine learning, SQL, and analytics – all in one place.
+- Get support for data science, machine learning, Structured Query Language (SQL), and analytics – all in one place